twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-07-broad-knowledge%zh.rst

 By the Buddha; studying and learning for knowledge should have right intention and purpose.
 Using it also had to be right.

-| There are three kinds of study:
+There are three kinds of study:

-| (1) Studying for preservation, e.g., Ven. Ānanda.
+(1) Studying for preservation, e.g., Ven. Ānanda.
-| (2) Studying for transcending dukkha, i.e., study and practice.
+(2) Studying for transcending dukkha, i.e., study and practice.
-| (3) The wrong study; it is like catching a poisonous snake in the wrong way, e.g., Kapila monk, | Ariṭṭha monk (MN.22 Alagaddūpamasuttaṃ;  Sv.
+(3) The wrong study; it is like catching a poisonous snake in the wrong way, e.g., Kapila monk, Ariṭṭha monk (MN.22 Alagaddūpamasuttaṃ;  Sv.
 5, pācittiya 68, 1; Vin.
 IV, p131).

-|
-| There are four ways people can increase in defilement (kilesa).
+There are four ways people can increase in defilement (kilesa).
 These are:

-| (1) With broad knowledge
+(1) With broad knowledge
-| (2) With old age, increase in sensual pleasure with age
-| (3) With fame, e.g., actors and actresses
+(2) With old age, increase in sensual pleasure with age (3) With fame, e.g., actors and actresses
-| (4) With increasing in wealth,
+(4) With increasing in wealth.
-|

 This point (i.e., no. 4.) is quite clear.
 Most rich people do not know how to use them properly.
 Power-mongers of politicians want to become rich.
 Wealth-mongers of businessmen want power.
 They are supporting each other.
 Today some of the human problems and environmental problems were made by them.

 The word (-monger) is added to nouns which denotes a person promoting or engaging in a particular activity, starting or encouraging trouble among others.
 Here I use it in a wider sense.
 It seems that present humans are in craziness.
 They are always in competitions and it can be called as the American syndrome.
 If Americans became monks, they would still be competing.
-A lot of competition is going on in politics economics, sports, etc. There are trade wars between countries or among countries (e.g., China and U.S.).
-It comes from no appreciation for other success and related to envy, jealousy, ill-will, greediness, etc.
+A lot of competition is going on in politics, economics, sports, etc. There are trade wars between countries or among countries (e.g., China and U.S.).
+It comes from no appreciation for other success and related to envy, jealousy, selfishness, stinginess, ill-will, greediness, etc. The outcomes of these negative mental states and actions make people live in hostility, violence, rivalry, ill-will, with those who are hostile. (see DN 21 Sakkapañhasuttaṃ, Dīghanikāya.)

 All these create unstable economy and harmful to other countries and its citizens.
 It is also the same in sports and sometimes it goes extreme that people lost their lives and severe injuries.
 All these worldly competitions become for power, wealth and fame which increase defilement.
 These are called inferior competitions which will develop human ego, pride, conceit.
 Therefore, there are two types of competition, wholesome and unwholesome.
 Increasing one’s physical and mental well-being is wholesome, otherwise it is unwholesome.
 We can justify today human societies and environments as right or wrong competitions.
 It is wrong to increase defilement which brings dangers and disasters.